Arigho: Challenges and the Osogan crisis

 Although Ogiso Arigho implemented economic reforms, his reign faced significant challenges, notably the emergence of the Osogan crisis.
 The term Osogan referred to mysterious, man-eating creatures that, according to oral traditions, appeared during the final years of his rule and caused widespread fear.
 These Osogan were believed to be humans transformed into supernatural beings who preyed upon people at the height of the famine.
 They were said to knock down their victims, crush them completely, and swallow them whole.
 Their reported presence added to the hardships already caused by food scarcity and economic instability.

-Reports of the most prominent Osogan came from Okedo, a densely forested slope near the Ikpoba River, situated along a key trade route between Eyaennugie and the river.
+Reports of the Osogan came from Okedo, a densely forested slope near the Ikpoba River, situated along a key trade route between Eyaennugie and the river.
 This area was crucial for merchants travelling to Ekiogiso ("Ogiso market"), the kingdom's main commercial hub, later nicknamed Agbado.
 (Note: Agbado market is situated in Aviama, a traditional village in the center of Benin City close to Ramat Park.)
 The name Agbado derives from a fearful traders' saying: A gbado, ai gba yo ("we trade together, but we do not return together").
 The reported presence of the Osogan at Okedo disrupted access to the market, affecting economic activity and isolating communities.
 Fear spread, and fewer traders were willing to travel through the area.
 Those who did reach the marketplace often returned with accounts of merchants disappearing or being harmed, and consequently, the bustling Ekiogiso market lost prominence.

 The economic repercussions of the Osogan crisis led to abandoned trade routes and a slowdown in commercial activities, reversing some of the economic gains achieved through Arigho's tax reforms.
 Distributing food became more challenging, exacerbating the famine's impact on the population.
 As public fear intensified, rumours circulated that the Osogan had been summoned by supernatural means to punish the kingdom for its economic policies.
 Some believed that the Igho Arigho taxation system, which had drained money from circulation, had provoked divine retribution.

 Arigho implemented measures to address public fear, deploying royal guards and hunters to patrol Okedo in an effort to locate and eliminate the reported Osogan.
 Despite these efforts, no captures were made.
 Priests and diviners were consulted, and rituals were conducted in an attempt to counter the perceived supernatural threat.
 Arigho ordered purification ceremonies to restore order and reassure the populace.
 By the time of Arigho's death c.
 1125, the Osogan crisis remained unresolved.
 Although food production had begun to improve and inflation had stabilised, concerns about the reported creatures persisted.